 I have a confession to make, I don’t really remember what I learned in my training with IIN.
 But I can still see today in my mind’s eye, Debbie Ford so small on that huge stage, yet so powerful, when she showed me what it looks like to embrace/own my shadow.

-What part of you are you spending so much energy denying, hiding and suppressing like a big beach ball under water?
+What part of you are you spending so much energy denying, hiding and suppressing like a big beach ball underwater?

-How different would your life be if this part you see today as a weakness or a defect, that you're ashamed or afraid of could actually be your super power.
+How different would your life be if this part you see today as a weakness or a defect, that you’re ashamed or afraid of could actually be your superpower.

 What would your life look like if you could simply embrace it instead of pushing it?

-Wanna peak?
+Want a peek?
 Let me show you how!
 Fill out the short From Weakness To Super Power questionnaire below and receive an email with my feedback!